2012 Audi A4 Wagon Interior

 - "Audi has made a couple technological improvements as well, resulting in a standard climate-control system that's more efficient, yet provides 10 percent more cooling capacity than the outgoing system's." -- Motor Trend

-Audi reports that the A4 Avant provides 17.3 cubic-feet of cargo room.
-With its rear seats folded, it expands to 50.5 cubic-feet.
+The A4 Avant provides 17.3 cubic feet of cargo room.
+With its rear seats folded, it expands to 50.5 cubic feet.
 Not all reviewers are impressed with the space.

 - "The cargo area is supposed to be bigger, too, although 'Avant' remains Audi-speak for 'sportwagon,' which means you can flip down the rear seat to load skiing gear for two, but two bikes would be better off on a roof rack.
 There's a reversible cargo floor, with an uncarpeted plastic underside for when you have to haul dirty, messy things, plus grocery-bag hooks in the interior D-pillars, an optional loading kit with rail systems, and optional automatic tailgate and 220-volt socket." -- Motor Trend